-Camping alone as a woman can seem like a scary idea, but in reality, there are so many advantages to going solo.
 You can set your own itinerary and go wherever you want, whenever you want.
-You’ll also enjoy plenty of quiet time to gather your thoughts and learn how to be more comfortable spending time with yourself.
+You’ll also enjoy plenty of solitude to gather your thoughts and learn how to be more comfortable spending time with yourself outdoors.

-As a female who enjoys going solo, here are some tips I’ve learned to stay safe and comfortable in campgrounds on my own.
+As a female who is a solo camper, here are some recommendations I’ve learned to stay safe and comfortable in campgrounds on my own.

 1. Always Let Someone Know Where You’ll Be Camping